Overview

 Offered courses

-Some colleges offer food technology or food processing technology and food technology within process engineering or biotechnology or chemical engineering.
-Accordingly, the focus is more on the natural science and engineering fundamentals and less on the imparting of food-specific substance knowledge.
-Moreover, depending on the university, study contents of the pharmaceutical technology and the technology of cosmetics and detergents are taught.
+The courses offered in this field of study range from brewing and beverage technology to food safety and food technology.
+Some universities offer food technology or food process engineering and food technology within process engineering or biological or chemical engineering.
+Accordingly, the focus is more on the basics of natural science and engineering and less on imparting food-specific material knowledge.
+Depending on the university, course content in pharmaceutical technology and the technology of cosmetics and detergents are also taught.

-The sub-field of alcoholic and non-alcoholic beverages is offered as a focus in the study of food technology and as an independent degree course in brewing and beverage technology.
+The sub-area of alcoholic and non-alcoholic beverages is offered as a focus in the food technology course and as an independent Brewing and Beverage Technology course.

 Contents of the course

-The programs in this field combine basic scientific knowledge (mathematics, computer science, physics, chemistry, biology) with food-specific, nutritional, technical, ecological and business knowledge.
-In addition, engineering subjects such as process and packaging technology, mechanical and apparatus engineering, process automation and biotechnology are taught, as well as physical, chemical, microbiological and modern molecular biological analysis methods for quality control.
-In addition, topics such as hygiene, food law, plant science or preservation technology are plan of the course.
+The courses in this field combine basic scientific knowledge (mathematics, computer science, physics, chemistry, biology) with food-specific, nutritional, technical, ecological and business knowledge.
+In addition, engineering topics such as process and packaging technology, mechanical and apparatus engineering, process automation and biotechnology is taught, as well as physical, chemical, microbiological and modern molecular biological analysis methods for quality control.
+Topics such as hygiene, food law, plant sciences and preservation technology are also on the agenda.

-Depending on the type of university, pre-practical training in study-related areas may be required.
+Depending on the type of university and the university, preliminary internships in areas relevant to your studies are sometimes required.

-The graduates are in demand in Germany and abroad in the food and life science industry.
-They are primarily involved in food production / processing, the supply industry and research.
-With increasing professional practice, they often take on leadership roles in development, planning, production, quality control and marketing.
-For authorities, they are active in e.g. food inspection or trade supervision.
-There are also employment opportunities in the pharmaceutical and cosmetic industries, the chemical industry, biotechnology and environmental technology.
-Testing and consulting facilities also offer freelance job opportunities.
+With increasing professional practice, they often take on management tasks in development, planning, production, quality control and marketing.
+In public authorities, they are active in food monitoring or trade supervision, for example.
+In addition, there are employment opportunities in the pharmaceutical and cosmetics industry, the chemical industry, biotechnology and environmental technology.
+Testing and consulting facilities also offer freelance employment opportunities.